SRCH2/srch2-ngn/documentation/docs/advanced.md

 a value less than 0 from this method will set the default value of 1 for that column.
 The same method is used to determine which columns of type TEXT are to be highlighted with the method *getColumnIsHighlighted(String textColumnName)*.

+Note that implementations of the *SQLiteIndexable* class can support creating a geo-index.
+If two columns of the table contain longitudinal and latitude data, override both *getLatitudeColumnName()* and *getLongitudeColumnName()* returning the column names as they appear in the create table string used to create the table.
+These columns should by of type *REAL*.

 To initialize the *DatabaseIndexable* in the *SRCH2Engine*:

 ```